junxit/us-congress-bills-110/metadata.md

 - 2007-09-27 — Introduced in House
 - 2007-09-27 — Introduced in House
 - 2007-09-27 — Referred to the House Committee on Natural Resources.
+- 2007-10-01 — Referred to the Subcommittee on National Parks, Forests and Public Lands.
+- 2007-11-13 — Subcommittee Hearings Held.
+- 2008-05-14 — Committee Consideration and Mark-up Session Held.
+- 2008-05-14 — Ordered to be Reported (Amended) by Voice Vote.
+- 2008-05-14 — Subcommittee on National Parks, Forests, and Public Lands Discharged.
+- 2008-06-05 — Placed on the Union Calendar, Calendar No. 436.
+- 2008-06-05 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+110-693.
+- 2008-06-05 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+110-693.